djewsbury/XLE/setup-windows.md

     call "D:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\Tools\VsDevCmd.bat"
     (this wouldn't be required if compiling via VSStudio, but is via cmdline, or vscode)

+To use the CMakePresets.json infrastructure
+* these just make screwing around with the cmake cache variables a little easier (should be supported in both vscode & Visual Studio)
+* rename CMakeUserPresets.json.example to CMakeUserPresets.json
+* adjust the user settings in CMakeUserPresets.json as required (there are some user-specific paths in there, for example)
+* you might need to restart vscode, but the configurations from CMakeUserPresets.json should now be selectable in the cmake plugin
-There's some options for configurability in the cmake cache variables (such as what GFXAPIs to compile in, etc).
+* There's some options for configurability in the cmake cache variables (such as what GFXAPIs to compile in, etc).
 You can search for "XLE_" in the cmake cache variables UI in vscode to get a list of them.
 Recommended settings are just:
 * XLE_VULKAN_ENABLE ON
 * XLE_DXCOMPILER_DIR & XLE_COMPRESSONATOR_DIR set appropriately (see above)